First, Some Background Noise

 - All things considered, range is substantially more limited than other bands.

-RC4 Wireless is happy to help you make the right choices.
+RC4 Wireless is happy to help you find the best wireless DMX technology for you.
 Do not hesitate to contact us.